clebert/aws-simple/README.md

 ### Create Config File

-Create a top-level config file called `aws-simple.config.js` in your project.
+Create a top-level config file called `aws-simple.config.js`.

 For example, the following app config describes a simple app consisting of a single static HTML file: